 Our dining area is pretty small and although I would love a grand dining room table this 42″ round table fits the space perfectly.
 It does limit me on decorating though!

-For a natural wintery centerpiece I filled a thrift store vase with boughs of fresh pine from my backyard, arrtificial flocked pine stems, frosted branches & pinecones, and fresh baby’s breath.
-Around the edge of the vase I tied a piece of green velvet ribbon and an orange slice to create a cohesive look throughout the dining area.
+For a natural wintery centerpiece I filled a thrift store vase with boughs of fresh pine from my backyard, artificial flocked pine stems, frosted branches & pinecones, and fresh baby’s breath.
+Around the edge of the vase, I tied a piece of green velvet ribbon and an orange slice to create a cohesive look throughout the dining area.